pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 can be arbitrarily large, tracing them can take a long time.
 Therefore it's potentially wasteful to trace them fully at a minor collection.
-To fix this. the array write barrier keeps more granular information about which parts of the array have been written to since the last collection step.
+To fix this. the array write barrier keeps more granular information about which parts of the array have been modified since the last collection step.
 Then only the modified parts of the array need to be traced, not the whole array.

 In addition, there is another optimization for arrays, which is that memcopy is